 If the problem is affecting all your sites, having Agents allows you to collect the most accurate data to troubleshoot, as well as create a comparison point.

-Step 3.
-Monitor Microsoft Network Metrics & Performance KPIs
+Step 4.
+Monitor Microsoft Network Connectivity Metrics & Performance KPIs

-Step 3.
-Monitor Microsoft Network Metrics & Performance KPIs
+Step 4.
+Monitor Microsoft Network Connectivity Metrics & Performance KPIs

 And there you have it!
 It's as easy as pie.
 Once you've got the Monitoring Agents up and running, they'll be busy exchanging synthetic traffic every 500ms to measure key network metrics .

-This means you'll have a complete picture of your network's performance at all times, and you'll be able to quickly spot any issues that might be affecting your Azure ExpressRoute service.
+This means you'll have a complete picture of your network's performance at all times, and you'll be able to quickly spot any issues that might be affecting your Microsoft network connectivity and the performance of your most important Microsoft apps.
 So sit back, relax, and let the Monitoring Agents do the heavy lifting while you enjoy a worry-free Microsoft network experience!

 There are several important network metrics that should be measure for Microsoft network monitoring to ensure optimal performance.
 Here are some of the key metrics to monitor: